Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 The Meta-flex grooves throughout the sole ensure the natural flexibility of the foot.
 It makes the shoe move with the foot both forward and laterally.

-The midfoot section is part of the Rope-Tec technology.
-It features a rubber compound, which extends up to cover the midsole on both lateral and medial sides.
+Like any other CrossFit shoe from Inov-8, it utilizes the Rope-Tec technology at the midfoot section.
+It is a rubber compound, which extends up to cover the midsole on both lateral and medial sides.
 This technology guards the shoe against the abrasive nature of rope climbing.
 It is also engineered to provide traction for efficient ascending and descending the rope.

 The midsole unit of the F-Lite 250 is made up of the compressed EVA, which is about 40% denser in the rear than in the forefoot due to the use of the Powerheel design.
 It is employed to provide a stable pressing surface for weightlifting.
 The 8 mm heel-to-toe drop helps athletes in achieving a greater depth in a squat.